astelrastogi/WhatDay/README.md

 After running the Accessibility Scanner on my app, 3 suggestions were shown.
 One each for text input i.e `id/editYear`, `id/editMonth`, `id/editDate`.
 The scanner  suggested to make height of textview input from `45dp` to `48dp`.

+After running the scanner again, post making the aforementioned changes, it suggested more changes.
+It asked to increase the text inputs' and check button's text foreground to backround contrast ratio.

 ## A.d - Testing

 Used Test-Driven Approach for coding up the project.
 Added 2 more unit test cases.
 They are as follows -